Leaning in to Avoid the AgileFall

 Why…Yet Another Agile Book?

-Unfortunately, this was not an isolated organizational incident.
+Regrettably, this was not an isolated incident within the organization.

 The Most Common Threat Indicators of an Agile Transformation